Get

 Image Credit: Melinda Klein, Shutterstock

-2. Don’t Rely Only on Treats, Use a Variability of Reinforcers
+2. Don’t Rely Only on Treats, Use a Variety of Reinforcers

 While you certainly want to use positive reinforcement when training your Basset Hound Puppy, you don’t want to rely heavily on treats to get the dog to do what you want.
 We aren’t saying not to use food as motivation, as it works exceptionally well with Basset Hound Puppies.
 We are saying that it’s not the only source of positive reinforcement you should use.

-One reason not to rely entirely on treats is that it gives your Basset Hound the option of not complying because they don’t want a treat or aren’t hungry.
-It’s best to use the treats in combination with praise and pets on the head.
+One reason not to rely entirely on treats is that some dogs may become less motivated by food in certain situations, and training should incorporate multiple types of rewards to maintain engagement.
+It’s best to use the treats in combination with praise and pets or play and access to a preferred toy or activities.
 A pet parent’s praise goes a long way toward getting the Hound to do what you want.
 Also, if you rely too heavily on treats, your pup can quickly gain weight.

-The first words you want to teach your Basset Hound are “No” and “Good.”
-They will be the foundation of training for your dog.
-You’ll eventually teach them “sit,” “roll over,” “stay,” and more, but “No” and “Good” should be the first commands you teach.
+The first word you want to teach your Basset Hound is “Good.”
+This will be used as a marker (or bridge) signal and will be the foundation of training for your dog.
+You’ll eventually teach them “sit,” “roll over,” “stay,” and more, but “Good” should be used consistently to mark the exact moment they execute desired behavior and let them know a reinforcer is coming.

 You are free to use this image but we do require you to link back to Dogster.com for credit